ibm-build-lab/cp4d-install/4.5_swe/README.md

     ```bash
     ./setup-workspace.sh -s odf -n cp4d45 -r ca-tor
     ```
-   **Note**, a resource group will be created and all resources will be prefixed from the -n value
+   **Note**: a resource group will be created and all resources will be prefixed from the -n value
 6. Change the directory to the current workspace where the automation was configured
     ```
     cd /workspaces/current/